ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa5.md

 returns the `String` that is the earliest alphabetically.
 You can assume that the array has at least one element, and that if there is a tie you should return the one at the earliest index.

 Below are a few tests to get you started.
 We designed these to work on their own in a separate class.
 You must include them all in your final submission (it helps us check that basic things work when reviewing your code).
-But these tests don't cover all cases!
+But these tests don't cover all cases, which is why you must write your own as well.

-For each method you write, also include at least two tests of your own.
-Write your tests in a separate class from the provided tests.
-Remember that you can pick which tests to run (ours or yours) by using `./run ProvidedArrayExamples` for the ones we provided, and `./run ArrayExamples` for yours.

-To confirm that all the tests (yours and ours) work, include a file `array-transcript.txt` showing the result of running the run commands for both sets of tests.
+To confirm that all the tests (yours and ours) are passing, include a file `array-transcript.txt` showing the result of running the run commands for both sets of tests.

 ```
 import tester.*;